Farming in the Era of Climate Change

 Over the past few decades, California has experienced several historic, multi-year droughts that have severely drained groundwater and reservoirs, with the most recent starting in 2020 and ending in 2023.
 In Sonoma County, as in many other parts of the state, water reserves have run low.
 From May until November of 2021, the USDA designated Sonoma County as experiencing a “D4: Extraordinary Drought”, with the overall year being considered Sonoma County’s worst drought year on record.
 With climate change worsening global droughts and quality land with water access in Sonoma County becoming more scarce and expensive, these droughts not only jeopardize small farms and ranches’ futures but the very foundation of the regional food system.

 When reflecting on the 2021 drought, Kayta and David cite several factors as allowing them to survive – luck, community support, and their ability to adapt and plan for challenges.
 Before they were connected to their new parcel of land, they were even considering moving out of state due to the sheer lack of available, quality farmland in Sonoma County.
 David and Kayta know that not all producers will have the same fortune or access to similar resources.
 For them, food production is a public service, and they hope that food and those that produce it can be additionally supported by state and local governments, especially as small farmers and ranchers face limited water and other resources.
-In the meantime, as they look towards a future where climate change threatens their farming community, David and Kayta continue to rely on their own adaptability, resiliency, and community in order to thrive.
+In the meantime, as they look towards a future where climate change threatens their farming community, David and Kayta continue to rely on their own adaptability, resilience, and community in order to thrive.

 Support David, Kayta, and West County Community Farm